ssowerby/relaxation-site/content/blog/what-my-photography-tutor-taught-me-about-people-pleasing.md

 summary: I worked my tail off on that project.
 I didn’t feel I had a natural affinity for photography, not the professional kind.
 I was more point and shoot.
 Apertures and F stops put my head in a spin.
-So when my photography teacher told me I was doing excellent work and I was chuffed until...
+So when my photography teacher told me I was doing excellent work I was chuffed until...
 ---
 I worked my tail off on that project.
 I didn’t feel I had a natural affinity for photography, not the professional kind.
 I was more point and shoot.
 Apertures and F stops put my head in a spin.
 So every one of my brain cells was working overtime.
 I’d even been to B&Q to buy a bathroom cabinet to paint.
 That’s what you do at college isn’t it, think outside the box?